 If you are a Target shopper, you should check out Target’s Red card.
 With the Red card, you save 5% at Target.
 REDcard holders get free shipping and extended returns.
 Apply NOW!

-Buying in large quantities is always cheaper than buying smaller portions.
+Buying in large quantities is always cheaper than buying in smaller portions.
 Shop at places like Costco and Sam’s Club – you will get great deals!
 This only works if you actually use alot of it.
 Otherwise, you are just wasting money.

 While it would be best that everything you buy is organic, check your shopping list and decide which items are essential to be organic.
 For example, if you have to chose organic chicken vs. organic ground beef.
 I recommend organic ground beef because USDA does not allow hormones and antibiotics to be used for chicken.
 However, antibiotic is allowed used on beef (unless the farmer decided not to use it on their animal, they can label raised without antibiotics).
 Another reason to purchase organic ground beef vs. solid cuts of meat is that in the latter the bacteria tend to remain on the surface of the meat.
 Once you cook it, most of the bacteria are destroyed.
 When the meat is ground, however, those same bacteria get mixed throughout the meat, contaminating all of it.
 So if you like your hamburger on the rare side, the pathogens may still be alive and well in the center of the beef patty.
 Ground beef (like other ground meats) can also go through several grinding steps at processing plants and in stores, providing more opportunities for cross-contamination to occur.